wooosh/star/deserted-fonts/README.md

 ## Installing from a release

 1. Download the latest `deserted-bundle.zip` from the [releases page](https://github.com/wooosh/star/releases).
+2. `mkdir -p ~/.fonts/deserted`
-2. `unzip -o deserted-bundle.zip -d ~/.fonts/deserted`
+3. `unzip -o deserted-bundle.zip -d ~/.fonts/deserted`
-3. `fc-cache -fv`
+4. `fc-cache -fv`
-4. The font is now installed.
+5. The font is now installed.
 The system may need to be rebooted in order for some applications to access the font.

 If you are having trouble using the font, look at [usage](#usage) and/or open an issue.